-According to the historian Yuval Harari humans became the dominant animal species because they can cooperate on large scale in a flexible way.
-Social animals like monkeys and dolphins can cooperate flexibly, but only in small groups.
-Other animals like ants and bees can cooperate in large numbers but not in a flexible way.
-Humans are special in this respect.
-Language enables this distinctive human feature.
-Some animals use signs and calls but humans use far more words than any other species.1 Culture rather than our genetic code determines how we cooperate.
+Humans have become the dominant species on this planet because they can cooperate on large scale and in a flexible way.
+Other social animals like monkeys and dolphins cooperate flexibly, but only in small groups.
+Ants and bees cooperate in large numbers but they work together in fixed ways.
+Humans are special in this respect because of language.
+Some animals use signs and calls but we use far more words than any other species.1 Culture rather than our genetic code determines how we cooperate.
 Cultures can change, and this makes new ways of cooperation possible.
 Beliefs stand at the basis of cultures.

-Another distinct feature of humans is that they can think of and to talk about imaginary things.
+Humans can think of and to talk about imaginary things.
 We imagine that there are laws, money, property, corporations and nation states.
 You may think laws are real but they only exist in our minds.1 We imagine that a law exists and that is why the law works.
 The same applies to money and corporations.
-I can tell a dog about the benefits of using money to pay a corporation to produce dog food, why there are regulations that guarantee the quality of the product and governments to implement these regulations, but all a dog can think of is dog food.
-And you cannot make dogs work together in a corporation to produce dog food by paying them money.
-The ability of humans to collectively imagine things exists longer than agriculture and civilisations.
-Already 32,000 years ago humans made a sculpture of a lionman, which is a lion head upon a human body.
+I can tell a dog about the benefits of using money to pay a corporation to produce dog food, why there are regulations to guarantee the quality of the product and governments to implement these regulations, but a dog doesn’t mind.
+And so you can’t make dogs work together in a corporation to produce dog food by paying them money.
+Our ability to imagine things exists before agriculture and civilisations.
+Archaeologists uncovered a 32,000 years old sculpture of a lionman, which is a lion head upon a human body.
 Lionmen only existed in the imagination of humans.

 Religions help to make people cooperate.
 Societies that made use of religion could employ more people for a common cause like a war and won out.
-Gods are figments of human imagination just like laws, property and nation states.
+Gods are figments of human imagination too, just like laws, property and nation states.
 People who share a religion can go on a holy war together and slaughter a lot of infidels.
 Alternatively they can do charitable work or build a house of prayer.
-Above all, religions promote social stability by providing a justification for the existing social order and promising rewards in the afterlife for those who accept the existing social order.
+Above all, religions promote social stability by providing a justification for the social order and promising rewards in the afterlife for those who accept the social order.
 This is what makes humans special.
 Their imagination makes them do things other species aren’t capable of.
 You can’t make a dog do tricks and subject itself to the order of the pack by promising that if it is a good dog it will go to dog heaven and enjoy an everlasting banquet of delicious dog food after it dies.

 Early humans were hunter gatherers who believed that every place, animal, and plant has an awareness, feelings and emotions.
-Harari came up with the example of a deer hunter who addresses a herd of deer, and asks one of the deer to sacrifice itself for the hunt.
-If the hunt succeeds, the hunter then asks forgiveness of the dead animal so that its spirit will not trouble him later on.
+For instance, a deer hunter might address a herd of deer, and ask one of the deer to sacrifice itself for the hunt.
+If the hunt succeeds, the hunter asks forgiveness of the dead animal so that its spirit will not trouble him later on.
 These early beliefs preceded religions and they concerned visible objects like animals, plants, rivers and rocks.
 Over time humans began to imagine beings like fairies and spirits.
 Early humans felt that they were more or less on an equal footing with the plants and animals surrounding them.1 A crucial step in human development was ancestor worship.

-Harari contends that monotheistic religions won out because monotheists are more intolerant.
-If you are very fond of a particular deity, other religions can be an affront.
-On the other hand, if you believe in many different gods then it is no big deal when others choose to love a particular deity more than others.
-To the monotheists there is only god worthy of worship and the worship of all the other gods should be eliminated.1 Yahweh is a jealous god, the Bible claims.
+Monotheistic religions probably won out because monotheists were intolerant.
+If you are fond of a particular deity, other religions can be an affront.
+If you believe in many different gods then it is no big deal when others choose to love a particular deity more than others.
+To monotheists there is only god worthy of worship and the worship of other gods should be eliminated.1 Yahweh is a jealous god, the Bible claims.
 Those who had other views and religions were often forcefully converted or killed.

 Most people prefer a god who cares for them and answers their prayers.
-There is no point in worshipping a deity that is indifferent.
 There is no point in praying if prayers aren’t answered.
-This particular desire evoked some difficulties.
-Not all prayers are answered and there are many bad things going on, so how can an almighty god let this happen?
-The obvious answer is that there is no god or that God doesn’t care but that wasn’t the answer people were looking for.
-And so they came up with Satan, God’s evil adversary who makes all these bad things happen.1
+This created some logical difficulties.
+Not all prayers are answered and there are many bad things going on.
+So how can an almighty god allow this to happen?
+The obvious answer is that there is no god or that God doesn’t care.
+That wasn’t the answer people were looking for.
+And so they came up with Satan, God’s evil adversary who makes all the bad things happen.1

 Featured image: Lionheaded figurine from Stadel in the Hohlenstein cave in Germany.
 J. Duckeck (2011).
 Wikimedia Commons.